Can You Get High Off Suboxone?

 Suboxone Doesn’t Make You High

-If you recognize the following signs of a Suboxone overdose, get medical help immediately:2
+If you experience any of the following symptoms of a Suboxone overdose, get medical help immediately:2

 You can become addicted to Suboxone by taking it for an extended period of time.
 The longer that you use it, the more likely it is that your body will develop a physical dependence to the drug.
 Many people struggling with addiction feel that Suboxone withdrawal is just as severe as withdrawal from other opioids like heroin.

-- Suddenly discontinuing Suboxone can lead to painful withdrawal symptoms.
+- Suddenly discontinuing Suboxone can lead to uncomfortable withdrawal symptoms.

 - Suboxone can have deadly interactions with other drugs like alcohol and sedatives.